Are Tiny Houses an Ideal Solution for Home-Based Businesses?

 For around the last decade there’s been something dubbed “the tiny house movement.”
 If you’re not familiar with this movement it’s best described as “a social movement where people are choosing to downsize the space they live in.”
 Instead of living in a 2,600 square feet, people are opting to reside in a small or tiny house that is between 100 and 400 square feet.

 The main driving force behind the tiny house movement are the savings that owners experience.
 For example, you can purchase a tiny house for just $40,000 (in some cities that are not in Silicon Valley, or Manhattan).
-Around 68 percent of tiny home owners don’t even a mortgage payment.
+Around 68 percent of tiny home owners don’t even have a mortgage payment.
 Since you don’t have to worry about rent or a mortgage payment, and the reduced utility costs, you can save more than $1,000 per month.
 This allows you to pay down your debts and put more aside into your savings account.

 Tiny houses are also more environmentally friendly, can be mobile, and can be customized into whatever you wish to add.